MargaVB/MargaVB-s-Software-Vault/README.md

 * https://drive.google.com/uc?export=download&id=15hCu8Xmbpas0AJGRCu3Mx_9VHKEJeUS8

 #### NOTE: The download from Google Drive may not be able to finish a virus scan properly.
-Here are the results from VirusTotal:
+It only scans Documents, PDFs, and images, **not** '***.exe files***'.
+Here are the results from VirusTotal as an alternative:

 * [MMReplayManager.exe] https://drive.google.com/uc?export=download&id=1iNHy_bNvPJ7ckbM_WgCDeJtlw3pjmnuX

 * [Install Wizard] https://drive.google.com/uc?export=download&id=16RjP304bsl8yAguYtUvh8JDaK43ppmM0

     As you can see the ***'MargaVB's Minion Masters Replays Manager'*** **exe file** is **not flagged at all**.
     The ***Install Wizards File*** is being flagged by only two malware detectors which are both known for **flagging eveything** that has not been uploaded to their whitelisting database.
-Of course they would like to charge developers for adding their software to the whitelist.
+Maybe they would like to charge developers for adding their software to the whitelist.

 ## Important: Every new version of the tool will be available via this README file on this Github repository